vk-cs/docs-public/docs/en/kubernetes/k8s/instructions/addons/advanced-installation/install-advanced-monitoring/install-advanced-monitoring.md

 {tab(Management console)}

-1. [Go to](https://msk.cloud.vk.com/app/en/) VK Cloud management console.
+1. [Go to](https://msk.cloud.vk.com/app/en/) your VK Cloud management console.
-2. Select [project](/en/tools-for-using-services/account/concepts/projects), where the cluster will be placed.
+2. Select the [project](/en/tools-for-using-services/account/concepts/projects) where the cluster will be placed.
 3. Go to **Kubernetes Clusters → Kubernetes Clusters**.
-4. Click on the name of the required cluster.
+4. Click the name of the required cluster.
-5. Go to **Addons** tab.
+5. Go to the **Addons** tab.
 6. Click ![ ](/en/assets/more-icon.svg "inline") for the `kube-prometheus-stack` add-on and select **Change Prometheus disk size**.
 7. Set the required disk size.
 The operation works only in the direction of increase.
 8. Click the **Confirm** button.